DominiqueDockal/KanMind/README.md

 - Database: SQLite for development (not committed to Git)
 - Authentication: Token-based (DRF Token Authentication)
 - User model: Custom user model with email as username
+- Migrations: Included in the repository for easy setup

 ## Security Notes